fluid-cloudnative/fluid/docs/en/samples/hostpath.md

 ## 结果分析

-From the test results, the Fluid acceleration effect on 1x8 has no obvious effect, but in the scenario of 4x8, the effect is very obvious.
+From the test results, the Fluid acceleration on 1x8 has no obvious enhancement, while in the improvements of 4x8, the effect is very obvious.
 In warm data scenario, the training time can be shortened **(129-89)/129 = 31 %**;
 In cold data scenario, training time can be shortened **（129-100）/129 = 22 %**.
 This is because NFS bandwidth became a bottleneck under 4x8;